Who Are We?

 Who Do We Support?

 Under the Vanuatu Ministry of Education and Training, the Partnership supports the decentralised operation of provincial Skills Centres.

-These Centres act as brokers between demand and supply – contracting local training providers and industry coaches to deliver skills that will lead to greater productivity, increased employment and successful entrepreneurship.
+These Centres act as brokers between demand and supply – contracting local training providers and industry coaches to deliver skills that will lead to sustainable productivity, increased employment and greater social inclusion.

 Training is planned and delivered through a collaboration with partner Government departments and co-financed through a national Skills Development Fund.

 - Skills for Tourism – with the Department of Tourism and the Vanuatu Tourism Office